Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 Quick Update On Northern Dynasty Minerals And Exeter Resource

-My May 16 newsletter detailed four other discounted developers with leverage to higher gold and silver: (AMEX:XRA)(TSX:XRC) Exeter Resource (XRA), (TSXV:CKG) (OTCBB:CHPGF) Chesapeake Gold, (TSX:NDM) (AMEX:NAK) Northern Dynasty Minerals, and (AMEX:THM) (TSX:ITH) International Tower Hill Mines.
+My May 16 newsletter detailed four other discounted developers with leverage to higher gold and silver: Exeter Resource (NYSEMKT:XRA) [TSX:XRC], Chesapeake Gold [TSXV:CKG] (OTCQX:CHPGF), Northern Dynasty Minerals [TSX:NDM] (NYSEMKT:NAK), and International Tower Hill Mines (NYSEMKT:THM) [TSX:ITH].
 In addition to buying MSV, I also bought NDM at C$0.46 per share.

 My reasons for still holding all shares of both companies are in that safari themed article where I describe NDM/NAK as the 81 billion pound gorilla (copper that is, plus 107Moz-Au, 5.6Blbs-Mo, 514Moz-Ag).
 A hedge fund's recent short and distort campaign against NAK hasn't changed anything for me.
 Sure I wish the stock price didn't get cut in half from C$4.54 in a hurry, but NAK's charts now look stable to up-trending again.
 I actually wish they would flat line a while longer to get rid of the rest of the wingnuts flipping shares all day with their milk money, who flinch as the algo-bots and market makers dictate, while not even realizing NAK by metal value is more about copper and not just gold.